 There is likely some truth in these points of view.
 As seen with Sayyid Qutb, who despised America and Americans–women in particular.
 The post-1968 move of the European Left to championing the cause of post-colonial peoples was partially caused by frustration for not being able to raise the “proletariat” in Europe.
 It’s not hard to imagine that the proponents of political Islam have learned from the anti-U.S., anti-Western, and anti-capitalist ideologies of the Left.

-At first, political Islam failed to raise our concern because it seemed medieval, minor, and far away.
+At first, political Islam failed to raise our concern because it is an oxymoron, seemed minor, and irrelevant.
 By the time September 11 rolled around, it had developed into a broad movement, well funded and organized and deeply installed in many countries.
-This included the U.S., principally thanks to the Muslim Brotherhood and its student, charitable, civic and cultural organizations.
+This included the U.S., principally thanks to the Muslim Brotherhood and its students, Arab/Muslim charities, and even Western civic and cultural organizations, mostly on the Left.

 September 11 forced us to consider that Islamism (not Muslims) might not be as peaceful as advertised.
-Yet we failed to seize the opportunity to find ways to contain the Islamist menace.
-Instead, our view of ourselves had weakened the possibility of finding ways to react.
+We failed to seize the opportunity to find ways to contain the Islamist menace.
+Instead, our view of ourselves, promoted by the Left and the Islamists, had weakened the possibility of finding ways to react.
 It is no accident that the “War on Terror” was the conceptual result of 9/11.
-Not even George Bush was willing to admit that we were in a war with political Islam.
+George Bush was not willing to admit that we were in a war with political Islam.

-From Bush forward we’ve hedged our language.
+From Bush forward, we’ve hedged our language.
 In our usual naïve fashion, we hoped (and most still do, like too many German Jews believed regarding the Nazis in 1933) that the Islamists would just go away sooner or later.
-After all, ideology doesn’t feed and clothe people, produces tyranny that all men abhor, etc. In line with that, we believed (and many still do) that there were things that we could give to the Muslim world that would turn them in the direction of “normal nationhood.”
-These included generous financial assistance and what (to us) was useful rhetoric that championed human rights, freedom, participatory government, etc.
+After all, ideology doesn’t feed and clothe people but produces tyranny that all men abhor.
+In line with that, we believed (and many still do) that there were things that we could give to the Muslim world that would turn them in the direction of “normal nationhood.”
+These included generous financial assistance, and what (to us) was useful rhetoric that championed human rights, freedom, participatory government, etc.

-Nothing we did changed their dogma, lessen their hatred to us, or blunted their influence.
+Nothing we did changed their dogma, lessened their hatred to us or blunted their influence.
 As the problem deepened, we stuck to our guns, first, out of not knowing what else to do because we failed to understand who and what this adversary was and, second, because we lacked faith in our own values and achievements, or took them for granted.